tendermint/tendermint/docs/architecture/adr-054-crypto-encoding-2.md

 ## Consequences

-- Depends on which option is chosen
+- Move keys to protobuf encoding, where backwards compatibility is needed, amino marshal and unmarshal functions will be used.

 ### Positive